Quick Start

 .("Computation finalized:", );Decrypt Results

 After finalization completes, retrieve the event and decrypt the result.
-Use the same cipher instance from Step 3 to decrypt the encrypted computation output.
+Use the same cipher instance from Step 3 to decrypt the encrypted output.

 // Await the event (listener was set up in Step 5)